 Windows 10 digital license is automatically linked to Microsoft account when you use a Microsoft account to sign in to Windows 10.
 Or when you use the above method while using a local user account.
 That said, it’s a good idea to confirm that your Windows 10 license is linked to your Microsoft account.

 Open Settings.
 Click Update & security.
 Click Activation.
-Here, you will see “Windows is activated with a digital license linked to your Microsoft account” message next to Activation if your Windows 10 license is linked to Microsoft account.
+Here, you will see the “Windows is activated with a digital license linked to your Microsoft account” message next to Activation if your Windows 10 license is linked to your Microsoft account.

-Activating Windows 10 after hardware changes using Digital License.
+Activating Windows 10 after hardware changes using Digital License

 If you have linked your Windows 10 digital license to your Microsoft account.
 Then you can use the following direction to activate Windows 10 after hardware changes.